ScriptsAndData/py-stats-toolkit/README.md

-# compute-stats-refactor (TDD Learning Project)
+# py-stats-toolkit (TDD Learning Project)

 ## Project Overview

-This repository houses a personal learning project focused on developing statistical computation functions using Test-Driven Development (TDD) principles.
-It's primarily a sandbox for exploring Python packaging, testing methodologies, and refactoring techniques.
+This repository houses a personal project primarily focused on learning and applying Test-Driven Development (TDD) principles to the creation of statistical computation functions.
+It also serves as a sandbox for exploring Python packaging, broader testing methodologies, and refactoring techniques

 ## Features